-Custard apples, also called bullock’s hearts, are the green, heart-shaped fruits of the Annona reticulata, a small deciduous tree native to Central America and the Carribean.
-They are characterized by their custard-like flavor and texture, hence the name (though ‘custard apple’ is a common nickname for many fruits, including papayas).
+Custard apples, also called bullock’s hearts, are the green, heart-shaped fruits of the Annona reticulata, a small deciduous tree native to Central America and the Caribbean.
+They are characterized by their custard-like flavor and texture, hence the name (though “custard apple” is a common nickname for many fruits, including papayas).
 Although they are traditionally eaten raw, indigenous people often dry and grind them into powders for medicinal purposes.

 Custard apples are not well-known fruits, and research into their nutritional value is limited.
-According to current data, however, they do provide us with several health benefits.
+According to current data, however, they do provide us with numerous health benefits.

 List of Health Benefits

-- B-vitamin complex – 100 grams of custard apples also provide us with 0.1 milligrams of thiamine (5 percent of our RDI), pantothenic acid (one percent), and riboflavin (six percent), as well as 0.2 milligrams of vitamin B6 (11 percent), and 0.5 milligrams of niacin (two percent).
-These are all B-vitamins that provide numerous benefits, including improved energy and cellular metabolism.
+B vitamin complex – 100 grams of custard apples also provide us with 0.1 milligrams of thiamine (5 percent of our recommended daily intake), pantothenic acid (one percent), and riboflavin (six percent), as well as 0.2 milligrams of vitamin B6 (11 percent), and 0.5 milligrams of niacin (two percent).
+These are all B vitamins that provide numerous benefits, including improved energy and cellular metabolism.
 Custard apples do not contain folate or vitamin B12.

-- Great source of vitamin C – Most fruits have always been a good source of vitamin C, and custard apples continue that tradition.
+Great source of vitamin C – Most fruits are good sources of vitamin C, and custard apples are no exception.
 100 grams of them contain an impressive 19.2 milligrams of this important antioxidant (32 percent of our RDI), which aids collagen synthesis (providing anti-aging benefits) and boosts the immune and cardiovascular systems.

-- Anti-inflammatory properties – Custard apples contain magnesium, which regulates water balance and helps remove acids from the joints, thus alleviating the pains associated with autoinflammatory conditions such as rheumatoid arthritis and gout.
+Anti-inflammatory properties – Custard apples contain magnesium, which regulates water balance and helps remove acids from the joints.
+This helps alleviate the pains associated with autoinflammatory conditions such as rheumatoid arthritis and gout.